Moppler/JobBoard/README.md

 1. Tag a new release on the master branch.
 All tags should reflect the version defined in the `package.json` file
 2. Publish a release for that tag in the Github UI.

+## Testing

+This is a test to demo branching.